-Section 2.
+Section 3.
 Order of Layoff

-The University shall determine in which unit of layoff and in which classification layoffs will occur.
-Within each unit of layoff and classification affected, layoffs of Nonexempt bargaining unit employees shall occur in the following order:
+The University shall determine in which unit of layoff, and which title and job function layoffs will occur.
+Within each unit of layoff, and title and job function affected, layoffs of Exempt bargaining unit employees shall occur in the following order:

-- (A) All employees serving an original probationary period; then - (B) All employees who have completed an original probationary period, and who are in the unit of layoff and classification in which the layoff is to occur, in order of seniority, with the employee having the lowest number of seniority points being laid off first.
+- (A) All employees in that job function serving an original probationary period; then - (B) All employees in that job function who have completed an original probationary period, in order of University seniority, which shall include all prior University service and all State service, with the employee having the least University seniority being laid off first.